MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

 - [x] reducing learning rate during training as @Jakob_Heiss suggested
 - [ ] using a different projection approach for NJODE
 - [x] or no projection at all
+- [ ] model the alpha diversity metric

 -